srivishnuk/pt-instances-management/README.md

-# pt-instances-management
+# Packet Tracer instance management

-Web application which handles local PacketTracer instances using Docker.
+Web application which handles local PacketTracer instances using Docker (see [this project](https://github.com/gomezgoiri/pt-installation) for more info).